--Allison M. Macfarlane - Commissioner, Nuclear Regulatory Commission, upon appointment to be designated Chair
+-Allison M. Macfarlane Member, Nuclear Regulatory Commission, and upon appointment to be designated Chair

-President Obama said, "These dedicated individuals bring a wealth of experience and talent to their new roles, and I am grateful they have agreed to lend their considerable talents to this Administration.
-I look forward to working with them in the months and years ahead."
+President Obama said, "These men and women have demonstrated knowledge and dedication throughout their careers.
+I am grateful they have chosen to take on these important roles, and I look forward to working with them in the months and years to come."

 President Obama announced his intent to nominate the following individuals to key Administration posts: